parveen-daffodil/au-technology-services/au-technology_services_agreement.md

-# Technology Services Agreement
+# Software as a Service Agreement

-`Purpose` If you provide technology services to people, this agreement handles it.
-It can be used for:
+`Purpose` If you provide a software service to to people (and hold their data), this agreement handles it.

-- Software as a Service (SaaS);
-- Managed Services; and
-- other information technology services.

 `Party 1 Name` Contractor